Product thinking

 Task assistants reduce the cost of small actions

-The second level is the agentic task assistant.
+The second level is the task assistant.
 It does things like triage a queue, draft a reply, batch approve low-risk expenses, make a message sound better, fix grammar, summarize a thread, or create tickets from meeting notes.

 These assistants can be genuinely useful.
 There is a lot of repetitive work in knowledge work.
 A system that removes small irritations can create real relief.
 If it drafts the message, cleans up the note, creates the ticket, and reminds the right person, that is a better experience than making the user do every mechanical step.